craigmckeachie/handsonreact.com/docs/07-Events.md

 #### Setup

-1. Delete or comment out all current code in `main.jsx`
+1. Delete or comment out all current code in `main.js`

 #### Steps